-11.9 Accessing Registers in 16-bit Mode
+14.9 Accessing Registers in 16-bit Mode

 In 16-bit mode (the TCW0 bit is set to one) the TCNT0H/L and OCR0A/B or TCNT0L/H and OCR0B/A are 16-bit registers that can be accessed by the AVR CPU via the 8-bit data bus.
 The 16-bit register must be byte accessed using two read or write operations.
 The 16-bit Timer/Counter has a single 8-bit register for temporary storing of the high byte of the 16-bit access.
 The same temporary register is shared between all 16-bit registers.
 Accessing the low byte triggers the 16-bit read or write operation.
 When the low byte of a 16-bit register is written by the CPU, the high byte stored in the temporary register, and the low byte written are both copied into the 16-bit register in the same clock cycle.
-When the low byte of a 16-bit register is read by the CPU, the high byte of the 16-bit register is copied into the temporary register in the same clock cycle as the low byte is read.
+When the low byte of a 16-bit register is read by the CPU, the high byte of the 16-bit register is read by the CPU, the high byte of the 16-bit register is copied into the temporary register in the same clock cycle as the low byte is read.

 There is one exception in the temporary register usage.
-In the Output Compare mode the 16-bit Output Compare Register OCR0A/B is read without the temporary register, because the Output Compare Register contains a fixed value that is only changed by CPU access.
+In the output compare mode the 16-bit output compare register OCR0A/B is read without the temporary register, because the output compare register contains a fixed value that is only changed by CPU access.
 However, in 16-bit Input Capture mode the ICR0 register formed by the OCR0A and OCR0B registers must be accessed with the temporary register.